Anbu-Sundar/Implementing-and-Optimizing-Variational-Autoencoders-VAEs-for-Anomaly-Detection/README.md

 reconstruction error, assuming anomalous samples reconstruct poorly compared to normal samples.

-The implementation is done from scratch using the PyTorch framework and evaluated using standard anomaly detection metrics such as AUC-ROC and Precision-Recall AUC.
+The implementation is done from scratch using the framework and evaluated using standard anomaly detection metrics such as AUC-ROC and Precision-Recall AUC.